Difference Between Stock vs Options

 Options |

-Meaning | Buying the stocks comes with ownership in the company | Options are used to book at a price to buy or sell stock |
+Meaning | Buying the stocks comes with ownership of the company | Options are used to book at a price to buy or sell stock |

 Benefits | Voting rights, dividends, stock bonuses | No benefits for the option owner |

-Time horizon | Usually long term 6 to 10 years | Usually for short term from weeks to months |
+Time Horizon | Usually long term 6 to 10 years | Usually for short term, from weeks to months |

-Risk | The low risk when used with an appropriate time frame | Very risky as all the money used can be turned to 0 very quickly |
+Risk | The low risk when used within an appropriate time frame | Using all the money carries a high risk, as it can quickly turn to zero. |

 Used by | Individuals, Portfolio investors, mutual funds, pension plan managers | Used limitedly by traders, employees, and fund managers. |